-- Tested at MIT Medical or Johnson Athletic Center upon arrival to Cambridge
+- Test at MIT Medical or Johnson Athletic Center upon arrival to Cambridge

-- Tested negative again at MIT Medical or Johnson Athletic Center
+- Test negative again at MIT Medical or Johnson Athletic Center

-This initial testing is required as a baseline to return to campus next week and is independent of the maintenance testing we will be doing on-site at MIT Sloan on a regular schedule once classes begin.
+This initial testing protocol is required in order to return to campus and is separate from the maintenance testing offered on-site at MIT Sloan.
 If you cannot complete these testing requirements by your first day of in-person classes, rest assured, you may attend virtually.
-We appreciate your patience as we manage this complex system.

 You may complete your initial testing at MIT Medical or Johnson Athletic Center without an appointment.
 See here for testing times.